apache/cassandra-sidecar/CONTRIBUTING.md

    Before implementing a new API or making a significant change to an existing one, contributors should submit a design proposal in the following manner:

-   * Propose the API spec in the JIRA ticket and additionally in a 1-pager (depending on the complexity of the proposal) in Google docs.
+   * Propose the API spec in the JIRA ticket and additionally in a 1-pager (depending on the complexity of the proposal) in publicly shared document (eg. Google docs).
 This should align with the RESTful API Guidelines.
    * For proposals involving a group of APIs, the API spec proposal can be referenced in a [DISCUSS] thread in the mailing-list to get broader community feedback and iterate on the proposal.

-   Sample proposal in JIRA with API spec: https://issues.apache.org/jira/projects/CASSSIDECAR/issues/CASSSIDECAR-274
+   Sample proposal in JIRA with API spec: [CASSSIDECAR-274](https://issues.apache.org/jira/projects/CASSSIDECAR/issues/CASSSIDECAR-274)

 2. **Cassandra Compatibility Considerations**